NLPatVCU/medaCy/CONTRIBUTING.md

     `pytest -s tests/tools/test_data_manager.py -o log_cli=True --log-cli-level=INFO`.

     This will show log output during tests and allow you to adust logging level for the test file being run.
 Read the pytest documentation for details.

+## Push Changes to Repository

+Once you have made desired changes and ran unit tests, complete the following steps:

+1) Commit the changes to the local repository using the command:

+    `git commit -a "message about change"`.

+2) Push changes to the remote repository using the command:

+    `git push origin <created_branch_name>`.

+After pushing into the remote repository, make sure to submmit a new pull request.